envoyproxy/envoy-wasm/WASM.md

 ./emsdk install latest
 ./emsdk activate latest

-However 1.38.25 is known to work.
+However 1.38.42 is known to work.

-## clang-7 or clang-8
+## clang-8

 export CC=clang
 export CXX=clang++

-Note: ensure that you have clang in your path (e.g. /usr/lib/llvm-7/bin).
+Note: ensure that you have clang in your path (e.g. /usr/lib/llvm-8/bin).

 ## protobuf v3.6.1